The History Of The Kitchener-Waterloo Society Of Artists

 When the Centre in the Square officially opened on September 29, 1980, it was an accomplishment which KWSA had long been working for and had in large part laid the foundation.
 The Society was invited to hold regular meetings there and workshops took place in various rooms in the Gallery.
 The Eastman Gallery in the main section was formerly known as “The Cycle Gallery” to commemorate the old bicycle shed.
 KWSA members and the Gallery were very mutually supportive for two decades.
 Many KWSA members were also members of the Gallery and some were volunteers, financial donations were made and paintings were donated for fund-raisers.
 KWSA Annual Juried Shows were showcased there and were for many years sponsored by Budd Canada.
 Then in 1999 under the policies of a new directorship which moved away from partnerships with community art groups, KWSA was no longer welcome there.
 Both cities, Kitchener and Waterloo, were supportive as well as the Waterloo Regional Arts Council.
 The Conestoga Room at Kitchener City Hall became our meeting place for a number of years.
 Some financial assistance was offered as well as free newsletter printing and postage.
 Then In 2004 KWSA was offered a place at the Waterloo Community Arts Centre (the Button Factory) where the Society met and participated in art shows for 15 years.
 KWSA membership has continued to increase and by 2019 the facilities at Button Factory Arts, as it has become known, were no longer large enough to accommodate KWSA meetings.

 By September 2019, a new larger facility was engaged and our members met for the first time at the Kitchener Downtown Community Centre on Weber St. in Kitchener.
-With a membership of 150 in the spring of 2020, KWSA, Waterloo Region's oldest continuously operating arts organization, as always, mentors artists on all levels.
+With a present membership of 79 members in January of 2023, KWSA, Waterloo Region's oldest continuously operating arts organization, mentors artists on all levels.
 Meeting regularly from September to June, KWSA hosts many interesting presenters in various fields of art.
 There are many art shows and competitions made available which provide opportunities for artists to show and sell their work.

 New members are welcome.